It discovered ‘The Kissing Booth’ and ‘After.’ Now Wattpad is ramping up its hit factory

 That can range from analyzing the comments in a story’s sections to using AI to understand the emotional ups and downs of a story.

-“Development has ostensibly been a black box for years: You take a piece of IP, throw it into a writer’s room, and have them go at it until a screenplay comes out the other side,” Levitz says.
+“Development has ostensibly been a black box for years: You take a piece of IP, throw it into a writers’ room, and have them go at it until a screenplay comes out the other side,” Levitz says.
 “We’ve yet to turn it into more of a glass box where we can listen to the audience during that process and really bring that data to bear.”

 In 2019, entertainment companies spent more than $120 billion on original content.
 However, the question is how many of those TV shows and films actually broke through in a meaningful way?